espressif/esp-idf/docs/en/api-reference/storage/vfs.rst

     }

-Context aware filesystem
+Context Aware Filesystem
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In some cases it might be beneficial, or even necessary to pass some context to the filesystem functions, such as mountpoint specific file descriptor table, when multiple instances of FS mounted.
-For this reason the :cpp:type:`esp_vfs_fs_ops_t` contains second version of each member with ``_p`` suffix, for example for ``read`` there is ``read_p``, these functions have additional first argument.
-When registering the FS, ``ESP_VFS_FLAG_CONTEXT_PTR`` needs to be specified and the pointer passed as the last argument.
+In some cases, it might be beneficial or even necessary to pass some context to the filesystem functions, such as a mountpoint-specific file descriptor table, when multiple instances of FS are mounted.
+For this reason, :cpp:type:`esp_vfs_fs_ops_t` contains a second version of each member with ``_p`` suffix; for example, ``read`` function has a corresponding ``read_p`` function.
+These functions take an additional first argument.
+When registering the FS, ``ESP_VFS_FLAG_CONTEXT_PTR`` needs to be specified and the context pointer should be passed as the last argument.

 ::